radixdlt/radix-dapp-toolkit/README.md

 - **requires** dAppDefinitionAddress - Specifies the dApp that is interacting with the wallet.
 Used in dApp verification process on the wallet side.
 [Read more](#setting-up-your-dapp-definition)
 - **requires** networkId - Target radix network ID.
+- *optional* applicationName - Your dApp name.
+It's only used for statistics purposes on gateway side
+- *optional* applicationVersion - Your dApp version.
+It's only used for statistics purposes on gateway side

 ## Login requests